bjornwallner/ML_medbioinfo/README.md

 We will use Jupyter Notebooks to run exercises in PyTorch.
 To get to that you need to install Anaconda and PyTorch

 1. __Before course__: Follow the instructions in https://github.com/DeepLearningDTU/02456-deep-learning to install until the section called Native (no need to install TensorFlow).
+If you already have Anaconda installed from above, just skip this step.

 2. __Before course__: Install PyTorch (https://pytorch.org/)